-Do not force, hammer or wedge slings or fittings into position.
-They must fit freely.
-Check to ensure correct engagement of fittings and appliances.
+Do not force, hammer or wedge chain slings or fittings into position; they must fit freely.
+Check the correct engagement of fittings and appliances.

 Position hooks of multi-leg slings facing outward from the load.
-Do not lift on the point of a hook.

-Ensure that the wire rope is not twisted or knotted.
+Do not lift on the point of the hook and ensure that the chain is not twisted or knotted.